scalapb/zio-grpc/docs/context.md

 }
 ```

+### Depending on a service

-Note that in the general case, the context transformation may introduce an additional dependency to our server.
-This may be needed if our transformation needed to access an external service.
-For example, let's create a `UserDatabase` module:
+A context transformation may introduce a dependency on another service.
+For example, you
+may want to organize your code such that there is a `UserDatabase` service that provides
+a `fetchUser` effect that retrieves users from a database.
+Here is how you can do this:

 ```scala mdoc
 type UserDatabase = Has[UserDatabase.Service]